 In the state of California, there are five things you can do to fight a wrongful restraining order:

 - It is imperative that you stay calm once you are served the paperwork.
 It is understandable to be in shock, or even angry, but do not take it out on the person serving you.
 This could come back to hurt you in the long run.

 - File your response in a timely manner – this should be done well before the court date in order to reflect positively on the restrained.
 An attorney who specializes in restraining orders can help you figure out which form(s) you need to fill out.

 - Hire a restraining order attorney.
 While you can represent yourself, it is often best in these cases to let a third party represent you who is impartial to the situation and proficient in the field.

 - Do not infringe upon any instruction given in the restraining order while you wait for the hearing.

 - At the official hearing, be sure to bring a copy of the restraining order as well as a copy of your response to said order.
 You may also bring any other materials that you believe help prove your case.
 Be sure to wear appropriate attire and stay calm.

 Contact a California Attorney for Restraining Orders for More Information

-Whether you are filing for a restraining order or you have been wrongfully served with one, know that the Law Offices of Thomas Nicholas Cvietkovich have one of the best attorneys for restraining orders in Nick Cvietkovich.
-He is ready to work hard in order to ensure your safety and quality of life.
-Schedule a free consultation today.
+Whether you are filing for a restraining order or you have been wrongfully served with one, know that the Law Offices of Thomas Nicholas Cvietkovich have one of the best attorneys for restraining orders.
+Our restraining order attorney is ready to work hard in order to ensure your safety and quality of life.
+Call our office today at (408) 404-8656 to schedule a free consultation today.